Canon 1D Mark IV vs Sony HX400V

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the HX400V uses SDXC or Memory Stick PRO Duo cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the HX400V uses SDXC or Memory Stick PRO Duo cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the HX400V only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Sony Cyber-shot DSC-HX400V and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D X Mark II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|